-With a firm basis in psychodynamic theory and developmental psychology, art therapy provides a creative, empowering and inspiring approach to address social, emotional and psychological difficulties.
 The WHEAT Institute Diploma in Art Therapy is an intensive program spanning the course of two summer intensives and two full academic years.
-In addition to the summer intensives, it includes online coursework over 16 months, 700 hours of supervised practicum experience, ongoing individual and group supervision and support in the development of a thesis in your particular area of interest.
-Elective courses can be chosen from an exciting array of expressive arts options.
+In addition to the summer intensives, it includes online coursework over 16 months, 700 hours (300 direct client contact hours) of practicum experience, ongoing individual, and group practicum supervision, and academic and writing support development of a thesis or project in your particular area of interest.

-The WHEAT Institute program meets the Educational Standards of the Canadian Art Therapy Association (CATA).
-Graduates will have the necessary requirements to work as art therapists, join CATA as professional members and work towards registration as Registered Canadian Art Therapists (RCAT).
-CATA standards currently require that students wishing to register as art therapists have a minimum of a Bachelor's degree in the areas of psychology, fine arts, social work, or counselling.
-Students with related Bachelor's degrees in the related fields such as education, occupational therapy or community development will complete an Equivalency Assessment as a part of their application process.
-Please note that a Master's degree may be required by certain agencies in order to bill as a therapist.
+Our program meets the Educational Standards of the Canadian Art Therapy Association (CATA), and consistently integrates emerging approaches and best practice.
+Graduates will have necessary requirements to work as art therapists, join CATA as professional members and work towards registration as Registered Canadian Art Therapists (RCAT).
+CATA educational standards currently require that applicants to art therapy programs have a minimum of a bachelor’s degree in the areas of psychology, fine arts, social work, or counselling or complete a Prior Learning Assessment (PLAR) to reflect related capacities and training.
+Please note that a master’s degree may be required by certain agencies in order to bill as a therapist and by some provinces in order to register as a psychotherapist or counselling therapist.
 Master's level candidates are welcome to apply to the program.
 Contact WHEAT Institute for details.
-More information about becoming a registered member of CATA can be found here and RCAT registration here.
+Information about requirements for Professional and Registered membership in CATA can be found here.

 CATA: "Art therapy combines the creative process and psychotherapy, facilitating self-exploration and understanding.
 Using imagery, colour and shape as part of this creative therapeutic process, thoughts and feelings can be expressed that would otherwise be difficult to articulate.”

-A Bachelor's or Master’s degree is required in either counselling, social work, fine arts, psychology or an equivalent field with an Equivalency Assessment completed to determine equivalencies.
+A Bachelor's or Master’s degree is required in either counselling, social work, fine arts, psychology or an equivalent field with a Prior Learning Assessment and Recognition (PLAR) completed to determine equivalencies.
 Students with diverse backgrounds will be admitted for professional development training.
 Refer to the Canadian Art Therapy Association (CATA) website for information about requirements for professional membership and for registration as a Registered Canadian Art Therapist (RCAT).

 Prerequisites include Developmental Psychology (3 credits) and Abnormal Psychology or Psychopathology (3 credits).
 This work may also be completed during the course of study, but must be completed in order to call yourself an art therapist upon graduation.
 WHEAT recommends the completion of these courses prior to the beginning of our program.

-As part of their learning process, students will be required to have received art therapy prior to or during the program for a minimum of 25 hours.
+As part of their learning process, students will be required to receive art therapy prior to or during the program for a minimum of 25 hours.
 Due to the psycho-dynamic nature of the program, we recommend students have the experience of receiving art therapy support during the program.